jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

 .. _dual_compatible_extensions:

-Building JupyterLab 4 / Notebook 7 Compatible Jupyter Extensions
+Building JupyterLab 4 / Notebook 7 (And More!)
+Compatible Jupyter Extensions

 Jupyter Notebook 7 is built with components from JupyterLab, and since both use the same building blocks, that means your extension can work